 Grenadier is also a good pollinator of other varieties, it produces a lot of blossom over a long period.

-Unknown origins but grown commercially in the UK for a period in the early 20th century.
+The origins of Grenadier are not known, but it was grown commercially in the UK for a period in the early 20th century.